 - AES 256-bit encryption

-Hasleo Backup Suite Free is a powerful free backup utility providing a good set of core file-level and disk imaging-based backup features alongside many great additional tools such as a dedicated disk cloning module.
+Hasleo Backup Suite Free is a powerful free backup utility providing a good set of core file-level and disk imaging-based backup features.
 More information on this and other similar tools can be found on the official Hasleo website.

 7) Duplicati Backup

-Duplicati is a free, open-source, and cross-platform (Windows, macOS, Linux) backup solution, one renowned for excellent cloud storage integration and many advanced (premium-like) features.
+Duplicati is a free, open-source, and cross-platform (Windows, MacOS and Linux) backup solution, one renowned for its excellent cloud storage integration support plus the many advanced (premium-like) features included.

-Managed via a web interface (plus command-line tools), Duplicati excels at file and folder backups.
-Its core strength lies in its backup method utilising block-based processing, meaning only changed parts of files are backed up after the initial run.
-Combined with built-in deduplication (removing redundant data blocks) and compression, this dramatically saves storage space and network bandwidth making backups highly efficient.
+Managed via a web interface (plus command-line tools which are also made available), Duplicati excels at making file and folder backups.
+Its core strength lies in its operating method which utilises block-based data processing which means only altered parts of any files are actually backed up after the initial backup run.
+Combined with built-in deduplication technology (for removing redundant data blocks) and effective data compression, this dramatically saves any storage space and network bandwidth making backups highly efficient as a result.

 Unlike most other backup solutions in this list, Duplicati is open-source software meaning it is built and supported by its own community of users and contributors.
 Whilst this has many benefits in producing free-to-use software, some aspects of this approach might not be ideal for some users (e.g. support is delivered by a community forum which could at times be slow to respond).